Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

-The notion of ``approximate'' sufficiency is necessarily a statement about limited computational resources: If we had unlimited computational resources, only candidate statistics that are uninformative or redundant would be excluded.
-This observation applies more generally to any subset selection algorithm, such as minimising posterior entropy \citep{Nunes2010} in \cref{sec:nunes}, regression-based subset selection methods \citep{Blum2010,Blum2013} in \cref{sec:bayes-risk}, or maximising mutual information \citep{Barnes2012} in \cref{sec:maxinfo}.
+The notion of ``approximate'' sufficiency is necessarily a statement about limited computational resources: If we had unlimited resources, only candidate statistics that are uninformative or redundant would be excluded.
+This observation applies to any subset selection algorithm, such as minimizing posterior entropy \citep{Nunes2010} in \cref{sec:nunes}, regression-based subset selection methods \citep{Blum2010,Blum2013} in \cref{sec:bayes-risk}, or maximizing MI \citep{Barnes2012} in \cref{sec:maxinfo}.